terrakube-io/docs/api/getting-started.md

 ### Authentication

-The firt step wil be to get the authorization token for the Terrakube API.&#x20;
+The first step will be to get the authorization token for the Terrakube API.&#x20;

 Execute the request "Get Device Code" and open the URL in field "verification\_uri\_complete" inside the response to get the authentication token